jakob-f-p/ct-uncertainty-prop/README.md

 <img src="assets/tuwien-logo.svg" alt="TU Wien" width="25%">

-This repository contains the official implementation of the paper "nvestigating the Propagation of CT Acquisition Artifacts along the Medical Imaging Pipeline".
+This repository contains the official implementation of the paper "Investigating the Propagation of CT Acquisition Artifacts along the Medical Imaging Pipeline".

 Abstract: *We propose a framework to support the simulation, exploration, and analysis of uncertainty propagation in the medical imaging pipeline—exemplified with artifacts arising during CT acquisition.
 Uncertainty in the